MasDennis/rajawali3d.org/src/content/getting-started/0.9/14-bump-normal-mapping/index.md

 lightAnim.setTransformable3D(mLight);
 lightAnim.start();
 ```
-That’s all there is to it.
+That's all there is to it.
 For a full example check out the [RajawaliExamples](https://github.com/MasDennis/RajawaliExamples/tree/master/src/com/monyetmabuk/rajawali/tutorials) project on Github.

 # SIMPLIFIED IMAGE MAPPING